-For the sake of your love for your puppy, it is essential to keep them controlled and out of damage’s way.
-This calls for the training of your pup to wear a collar.
-It acts as a basic means to keep them out of trouble and guarantees their safety.
+For the sake of your love for your puppy, it is essential to keep them protected.
+This calls for training your pup to wear a collar.

-It has now also been made compulsory by the law for a dog to wear a collar with a tag incorporating the owner’s information, especially when outside the home.
+It is now also required by the law for a dog to wear a collar with a tag incorporating the owner’s information.

-Puppies enjoy the ultimate contentment when they are authorized around by their owners.
-And making your pooch wear a collar is the best form of showing ownership.
-However, it is often not so easy to get your pup to walk on a leash.
+Making your puppy wear a collar is the best form of showing ownership.
+However, it is often not easy to get your pup used to this.

-To know more about how to get a collar on your puppy’s neck, stay tuned.
+To find out more about how to get a collar on your puppy’s neck, stay tuned.

 Appropriate Age For Puppies To Wear Collars

-When buying a puppy, do check if the pups in the surroundings are wearing a collar or not.
-If you shop for a puppy from a well-known animal breeder, he might have acclimated the puppy to collars already.
+If you got your puppy from a well-known animal breeder, he might have acclimated the puppy to collars already.

 For a puppy growing into an adult dog, obedience and control are the two traits that it must know by heart.
 Only then can one guarantee the well-being and contentment of their beloved puppy.